iechor/docs/content/engine/security/userns-remap.md

 ## User namespace known limitations

-The following standard Docker features are incompatible with running a Docker daemon with user namespaces enabled:
+The following standard iEchor features are incompatible with running a iEchor daemon with user namespaces enabled:

 - Sharing PID or NET namespaces with the host (`--pid=host` or `--network=host`).
 - External (volume or storage) drivers which are unaware or incapable of using daemon user mappings.
-- Using the `--privileged` mode flag on `docker run` without also specifying `--userns=host`.
+- Using the `--privileged` mode flag on `iechor run` without also specifying `--userns=host`.

 User namespaces are an advanced feature and require coordination with other